InnoIPA/EXMU-X261-usermanual/tocs/4.FAQ/FAQ.md

 # How to update the application on X261?
-ALL application support using RPM to upgrade.
+All application support using RPM to upgrade.

 # How to check the verion on EXMU-X261?
  - For BSP verion, using the following command to check.
 The BSP verion is `Ver.x.x.x`.